 CoQ10 can be found naturally in the following foods.
 However, the amount of CoQ10 in foods is much lower than levels that tend to be studied for their health effects.

-A high quality supplement can help to ensure you’re getting an appropriate CoQ10 dose to support fertility.
+Because food sources provide only a fraction of the amounts used in research, a high-quality supplement can help ensure you're getting an appropriate CoQ10 dose to support fertility.

 Can you take too much CoQ10?